-The Bonds are accepted within the NBB Securities Settlement System under the ISIN Code BE0002635168.
+The Bonds are accepted within the NBB Securities Settlement System under the ISIN Code BE0002710912 for X-accounts (as defined below) only.
 They are consequently subject to the NBB Securities Settlement System Regulations.

 The number of Bonds in circulation will be mentioned at any time in the registry of the Issuer's registered securities opened in the name of the NBB.